digital-futures-academy/airport-challenge/README.md

 To ensure safety
 I want to prevent landing when the airport is full

-As an air traffic controller
+"As an air traffic controller
-So I can get passengers on the way to their destination I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport
+So I can get passengers on the way to their destination I want to instruct the airport to let a plane take off and confirm that it is no longer in the airport"

 As an air traffic controller
 To avoid confusion